groupcache/groupcache-go/README.md

     defer func() { _ = server.Shutdown(context.Background()) }()
 }
 ```

+### Modifications from original library
+The original author of groupcache is [Brad Fitzpatrick](https://github.com/bradfitz) who is also the
+author of [memcached](https://memcached.org/).
+The original code repository for groupcache can be
+found [here](https://github.com/golang/groupcache) and appears to be abandoned.
+We have taken the liberty
+of modifying the library with additional features and fixing some deficiencies.

+* Support for explicit key removal from a group. `Remove()` requests are
+  first sent to the peer who owns the key, then the remove request is
+  forwarded to every peer in the groupcache.
+NOTE: This is a best case design
+  since it is possible a temporary network disruption could occur resulting
+  in remove requests never making it their peers.
+In practice this scenario
+  is very rare and the system remains very consistent.
+In case of an
+  inconsistency placing a expiration time on your values will ensure the
+  cluster eventually becomes consistent again.
+* Support for expired values. `SetBytes()`, `SetProto()` and `SetString()` now
+  accept an optional `time.Time` which represents a time in the future when the
+  value will expire.
+If you don't want expiration, pass the zero value for
+  `time.Time` (for instance, `time.Time{}`).
+Expiration is handled by the LRU Cache
+  when a `Get()` on a key is requested.
+This means no network coordination of
+  expired values is needed.
+However, this DOES require that the clock on all nodes in the
+  cluster are synchronized for consistent expiration of values.
+* Now always populating the hotcache.
+A more complex algorithm is unnecessary
+  when the LRU cache will ensure the most used values remain in the cache.
+The
+  evict code ensures the hotcache never overcrowds the maincache.
+* Removed global state present in the original library to allow multiple groupcache
+  instances to exist in code simultaneously.
+* Separated the HTTP transport code from the rest of the code base such that third-party
+  transports can be used without needing access to the internals of the library.
+* Updated dependencies and use modern golang programming and documentation practices
+* Added support for optional internal cache implementations.

 # Source Code Internals
 If you are reading this, you are likely in front of a Github page and are interested in building a custom transport